-According to government statistics, a pedestrian is injured in a traffic accident every 8 minutes.
+According to National Highway Traffic Safety Administration statistics, a pedestrian is injured in a traffic accident every 8 minutes.
 Likewise, one pedestrian is killed every two hours.

 If you or a loved one has been the victim of a pedestrian accident, you need to be sure that your medical and financial needs are covered.